christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 who loves her father", or simply "father-loving").
 She was also married to two of her brothers and her uncle as listed previously.
 This is how incestuous this family was.

-Footnotes (Introduction)

-(a) The eruption of Thera (Santorini) was one factor in destroying the
-    Scythian steppe warriors hegemony, but the biggest cause was a cannabis cult that stripped them of their warrior ethos (https://en.wikipedia.org/wiki/Enaree).
-Marijuanna turned them from
-    fearless warriors into potheads who were led by transgender priests.

 **1 Name and Title Meanings**